sunandatata/sunandatata/README.md

 ### 🚗 Ride Matching and ETA Engine

-An event-driven backend prototype for **real-time driver matching and ETA estimation**.
+Event-driven backend prototype for **real-time driver matching and ETA estimation**.

-Designed the system using **Spring Boot, Kafka, Redis Geo, and PostgreSQL** to process location events, rank nearby drivers, and support low-latency matching.
+- Built matching services with **Java and Spring Boot**.
+- Used **Kafka** to process driver and rider location events asynchronously.
+- Applied **Redis Geo** and geospatial PostgreSQL queries to rank nearby drivers.

-Containerized and deployed the application on **Kubernetes**, combining geospatial database queries with Redis caching for responsive matching workflows.
+- Deployed the system on **Kubernetes** with Redis caching for low-latency matching workflows.

 **Tech:** `Java` `Spring Boot` `Kafka` `Redis Geo` `Kubernetes` `PostgreSQL`